'I knew straight away it was my Daddy’s ring and I started to cry'

 “I knew straight away it was my Daddy’s ring and I started to cry.
 I hugged the life out of him.
 I was overcome because I genuinely thought it was gone and I had accepted that I would never see it again.”

-Caroline said she still can't believe the ring has been found and will be forever grateful for the effort Ciaran put in to find it.
+Caroline said she still can't believe the ring has been found and will be forever grateful for the effort Kieran put in to find it.

 “His words to me when I met him on the beach was he wasn't leaving until he found it.
 I will forever be in his debt.
 I still can't believe it.
 Everyone is asking me to see it and my friends have been phoning.
 I was down there at the weekend for a dip and everyone was hugging me.
 It’s just such a mad story to think it was so long ago it was lost and he went down that day and found it just like that.”